 Ice Refresher Camp

-Set yourself up for a successful winter with our Rampart Creek Ice Refresher from Dec 3-7 2018.
+Set yourself up for a successful winter with our Ice Refresher from Dec 5-11 2020.
 Our expert guides will hone in your skills to ensure you are climbing safely and efficiently from the start of the season.
 Day 1 and 2 are designed to be instructional cragging days focused on everything from ice climbing basics, to steep ice technique, to lead climbing efficiency.
 Days 3-5 are designed to be smaller 3 person teams to accomplish objectives on the Parkway.
 These are offered both as guided or as coached days, where you can implement the skills from the beginning of the week.
-Evenings are spent enjoying the camaraderie of climbers and great food around the dinner table at the Rampart Creek Hostel.

 Every year PeakSTATAGEM set up a fully outfitted camp in the Ghost River Wilderness.
 We offer fully guided, fully catered Ghost camp experience offering climbing at Valley of the Birds, Sorcerer, Hydrophobia, This House of Ski, Fang & Fist and much more…